-FinCEN, a division of the U.S. Treasury Department, is authorized to enforce anti-money laundering provisions added to the Bank Secrecy Act by the Patriot Act.
-NAIC incorporated a joint effort of the NAIC and FinCEN into the NAIC examination processes to support FinCEN's activities.
+FinCEN, a division of the U.S. Treasury Department, is authorized to enforce anti-money laundering provisions added to the Bank Secrecy Act by the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT) Act.
+A joint effort of the NAIC and FinCEN was incorporated into the NAIC examination processes to support FinCEN's activities.
 The Commissioner's financial examiners now take on a more significant role concerning domestic insurers to stop money laundering.